MarkusMusch/backtest/README.md

 # Backtest

-This is a spin off of the [bot](https://github.com/MarkusMusch/bot) repository focusing solely on the backtesting engine.
+This is a spin-off of the [bot](https://github.com/MarkusMusch/bot) repository focusing solely on the backtesting engine.

 ## Includes: